rexrainbow/phaser3-rex-notes/docs/docs/anchor.md

 !!! note
     Visible window will be changed when scale mode is *ENVELOP*, *WIDTH_CONTROLS_HEIGHT*, or *HEIGHT_CONTROLS_WIDTH*.

-!!! note
-    This anchor behavior only works when `scale.autoCenter` is set to `Phaser.Scale.CENTER_BOTH`.

 - Author: Rex
 - Behavior of game object